 Knowing where to start can be tough, so here are three new rules of candidate engagement to consider as you begin to map out your transformation plan.

 Candidates want to hear and see what you believe in.
 They care about the actions you take.
 They want to see real evidence of how you care for your people amidst crisis and everyday situations.
-And they want to hear it directly from your personnel.
-According to LinkedIn, candidates trust a company’s personnel 3x more than the company itself.
+And they want to hear it directly from your employees.
+According to LinkedIn, candidates trust a company’s employees 3x more than the company itself.

 A great way to cut through the noise and build meaningful connections with candidates is by showcasing your authentic employer brand through employee-generated videos.
 Placing authentic, relevant employee video testimonials across different candidate touchpoints brings your brand voice to life and helps candidates understand what it’s like to work at your company.
 Video testimonials can live on your career site, in job descriptions, in emails, and on your social channels.

-A lot has been said about reducing friction at work by meeting line Managers and personnel in the flow of work.
+A lot has been said about reducing friction at work by meeting hiring managers and employees in the flow of work.
 And rightfully so.
-Integrating your core systems with the collaboration tools that your personnel live and breathe in helps accelerate business and offers a great employee experience.
+Integrating your core systems with the collaboration tools that your employees live and breathe in helps accelerate business and offers a great employee experience.